← Guides

 Our first step here would be to check if Python 3.6 or higher is installed on your system; you can check if Python is installed on not by typing the following in your terminal/cmd:

 For our purposes today, we could use pretty much any Ethereum client with mempool support, such as Geth or OpenEthereum (fka Parity).
-Since that is a bit too involved for just estimating gas, we'll just grab a free endpoint from QuickNode to make this easy.
+Since that is a bit too involved for just estimating gas, we'll just set up a free QuickNode account here and easily generate an Ethereum endpoint.
 After you've created your free ethereum endpoint, copy your HTTP Provider endpoint:

 You'll need this later, so copy it and save it.